danielsaidi/DocumentKit/README.md

 }
 ```

-Any `DocumentGroupModal` can be presented as a sheet, a full screen cover, or using any UIKit-specific modal presentation type.
+DeckKit also lets the `DocumentGroup` present any `DocumentGroupModal` as a sheet, a full screen cover, or using any UIKit-specific modal presentation type.

 For more information, please see the [online documentation][Documentation] and [getting started guide][Getting-Started] guide.